Neutron tunneling: A new mechanism to power explosive phenomena in neutron stars, magnetars, and neutron star mergers: FRBs and magnetars.

 It was suggested that radio emission bursts might originate from the closed field zone within the near magnetosphere of the magnetar~\citep{wadiasingh/2019}, in a pulsar-like mechanism occurring near the surface of the star generated by a crust yielding event.
 Along the same lines, others mechanisms~\citep{beloborodov/2017} have also considered a crustal/quake event~\citep{petroff/2019}.

 Here we propose that the trigger for the short gamma/X-ray bursts and FRBs could be the diffusion of neutrons in an inhomogeneous density environment in the crust.
-The diffusion can occur in a short time in a region at the crust where neutron-rich nuclei or neutron clumps donate neutrons to a neighborhood poor in neutron content, generating beta decay or gamma emission and thus releasing a large amount of energy.
+The diffusion can occur in a short time in a region at the crust where neutron-rich nuclei or neutron-rich impurities donate neutrons to a neighborhood poor in neutron content, generating beta decay or gamma emission and thus releasing a large amount of energy.
+It should be stressed, that the formation of neutron-rich regions with the described properties is a basic assumption of our model.
 The electron from the beta decay is relativistic in the regions where the density is $>10^6~\mathrm{g/cm^3}$ and will act as seeds for the high energy emission and coherent emission which leads to a brief radio emission.
 These electrons come out from the crust to the inner magnetosphere and will give rise to a $e^{\pm}$ cascade, producing the high-energy radiation via synchrotron or inverse Compton scattering.
 These mechanisms will drive Alfv\'en waves, and as shown in Ref. \citep{kumar/2020}, a large-amplitude Alfv\'en wave packet is possible to be launched by a disturbance in the near surface of the magnetar and part of the wave energy is converted to coherent radio emission in few tens of the neutron star radii.
+In our proposed mechanism, as the magnetic structures evolve in a neutron star, the magnetic field flux tubes passing from the core to the crust build up a large stress~\citep{ruderman/1998}.
+This happens for years until the shear strain reaches a critical value $s_{\rm cr}\approx 0.1$ in the lattice~\citep{horowitz/2009}.
+By exceeding this value, plastic failures are triggered according to molecular dynamics simulations~\citep{horowitz/2009, chugunov/2010}.
+These deformations will give rise to the manifestation of a rapidly-acting hydrodynamics instability~\citep{thompson/1996, rheinhardt/2002}, leading to the emergence of large amplitudes compressing waves whose part of the energy is promptly dissipated and converted into radiation, and part stored in highly compressed waves.
+The fate of the energy carried by those waves are not well known or how they are damped.
+We propose that this energy is responsible for forming inhomogeneous neutron distributions.
+As the wave propagates in the crust with a velocity $v\sim 10^{-2}c$~\citep{li/2015}, it interacts with the solid lattice, donating energy to it, becoming damped in the process, changing the local density, and forming the neutron-rich impurities which are quickly relaxed by neutron tunneling, e.g., see the {lower panel} of Fig. 2 of the paper of~\cite{horowitz/2009}, where it is shown in red colors the plastic deformations, i.e., where the ion lattice suffers deviations from the ideally uniformly sheared {\it bbc} lattice.
+We assume that those red regions are the place where the local changes in the density occur, leading to the formation of neutron-rich regions, at close distances $L$, together with neighborhoods of poor neutron content, which can accept neutrons, thus leading to a quick relaxation by neutron tunneling.
+According to our estimates, the tunneling process can suddenly release energy and trigger the burst/flaring in SGRs/AXPs and FRBs.
+The tunneling process effectively takes no time, and the duration of the burst is related on the time which the wave cross the crust.
 Changes in the neutron density could also lead to pressure perturbations $\Delta{P}\sim n_e\Delta{\mu}$, where $\Delta{\mu}=\mu_e+\mu_p+\mu_n$, i.e., the pressure gradient is related to the chemical potentials.
 The pressure gradient leads to perturbations in the magnetic field and through ambipolar diffusion it heats up the crust~\citep{beloborodov/2016}.